enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

 The method to do so is :meth:`JobManager.addDeliverable` from the :doc:`engineapi`.

 .. note:: work directories are obtained through :meth:`JobManager.getWorkDir`.
 These are purged after execution.
 Use of temporary Java
-    files is strongly discouraged - these are purged only on JVM exit - which on the whole never happens inside an application server.
+    files is strongly discouraged - these are purged only on JVM exit, which on the whole never happens inside an application server.

 Example::